eez-open/modular-psu/bp3c/README.md

 Additionaly, it is possible to couple Out- terminals of all installed power modules (common GND).

 The BP3C backplane provides dedicated BOOT output for each peripheral module that comes with on-board MCU and which firmware could be uploaded via SPI or UART.
 Programmable reset output is also featured that firmware upload procedure can be initiated without power recycling.
-Optionally, a 8-pin 0.1" header for ADXL345 3-axis I2C accelerator module is provided

 Dimensions: 110 x 90 mm, 2-layer PCB